technomancy/bussard/spoilers/readme.md

 asking you what the heck is up.

-Eventually you do find logs and notes from the research team that created you which explain their reactions.
+Eventually you do find logs and notes from the research team that created you which explain their actions.

 ## Causal Domain Injector